SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/fortiweb.md

 ### Transport to SEKOIA.IO

-#### Rsyslog

-The reader is invited to consult the [Rsyslog Transport](../../../ingestion_methods/rsyslog/) documentation to forward these logs to SEKOIA.IO.
+The reader is invited to consult the [Syslog Forwarding](../../../ingestion_methods/sekoiaio_docker_concentrator/) documentation to forward these logs to SEKOIA.IO.